Types of motorcycles

-There is no universal system for classifying all types of motorcycles.
-There are strict classification systems enforced by competitive motorcycle sport sanctioning bodies, or legal definitions of a motorcycle established by certain legal jurisdictions for motorcycle registration, emissions, road traffic safety rules or motorcyclist licensing.
+Nevertheless, there are strict classification systems enforced by competitive motorcycle sport sanctioning bodies, or legal definitions of a motorcycle established by certain legal jurisdictions for motorcycle registration, emissions, road traffic safety rules or motorcyclist licensing.
 There are also informal classifications or nicknames used by manufacturers, riders, and the motorcycling media.
-Some experts do not recognize sub-types, like naked bike, that "purport to be classified" outside the six usual classes, because they fit within one of the main types and are recognizable only by cosmetic changes.
+Some experts do not recognize sub-types, like naked bike, that "purport to be classified" outside the usual classes, because they fit within one of the main types and are recognizable only by cosmetic changes.

 Street motorcycles are motorcycles designed for being ridden on paved roads.
 They have smooth tires with tread patterns and engines generally in the 125 cc and over range.
 Typically, street motorcycles are capable of speeds up to 100 mph, and many of speeds in excess of 125 mph.
 Street motorcycles powered by electric motors are becoming more common, with firms like Harley-Davidson entering the market.

 Standard

-Standard motorcycles (also called naked bikes, roadsters, or simply standards) are motorcycles mainly intended for use on streets for commuting.
-They are characterized primarily by their upright riding position (in-between the reclining rider posture of the cruisers and the forward leaning of sport bikes) and most of the usable torque (powerband) at lower engine rpm for commuting and fuel efficiency.

-Standards are typically not equipped with fairings or windscreens from the manufacturer, hence the name naked bikes.
-Standard is often a synonym for naked, a term that was originally used in reference to 1950s road racing bikes.
-Footpegs are below the rider and handlebars are high enough to not force the rider to reach too far forward, placing the shoulders above the hips in a natural position.
-Due to their flexibility, lower costs, moderate engine output, and up-right seating position, standards are particularly suited for beginner motorcyclists.
+Standard motorcycles (also called roadsters, or naked bikes) are street motorcycles that conform to a stereotypical image of a motorcycle, with an exposed engine and fuel tank above it.
+Standard bikes typically have neither fairings nor windscreens as OEM attachments (hence the modern usage naked bikes).
+With handlebars that are set neither high nor low, and footpegs neither placed forward nor "rear-set", standards give an upright rider posture (in-between the semi-recumbent cruiser and the forward crouch of a sport bike).
+A standard's relationship between footpegs, handlebars and seat gives the rider a comfortable and natural posture.
+The comfort, ease of control, and safety of standard bikes means that beginner motorcyclists inevitably learn to ride on them, and many experienced riders choose to continue riding this motorcycle type.